-Paragraphs 12 through 15 set forth principles that agencies should consider in determining whether and how to invite members of the public to suggest alternative approaches to those spelled out in interpretive rules.
+Paragraphs 12 through 15 set forth principles that agencies should consider in determining whether and how to invite members of the public to suggest alternative approaches or analyses to those spelled out in interpretive rules.
 These paragraphs are largely drawn from corresponding provisions in Recommendation 2017-5.
-Interpretive rules that lend themselves to alternative approaches include those that lay out several lawful options for the public but do not purport to be exhaustive, and those that speak at a general level, leaving space for informal adjustments and negotiation between the agency and its stakeholders about how the rule should be applied.
-On the other hand, certain kinds of interpretive rules do not lend themselves to such flexible treatment.
-This category may include rules in which an agency has determined that a statutory term has only one construction, such as where the rule takes the view that certain conduct is categorically required or forbidden.18
+Interpretive rules that lend themselves to alternative approaches include those that lay out several lawful options for the public but do not purport to be exhaustive.
+They may also include rules that, in setting forth decisional factors that are relevant to the meaning of a statute or regulation, leave open the possibility that other decisional factors might also be relevant.
+Typically, such rules speak at a general level, leaving space for informal adjustments and negotiation between the agency and interested persons20 about how the rule should be applied.
+On the other hand, certain kinds of interpretive rules, such as those in which an agency has determined that a statutory term has only one construction (e.g., rules that take the view that certain conduct is categorically required or forbidden), do not lend themselves to such flexible treatment.21

-16 Parrillo, supra note 5, at 25.
+18 Parrillo, supra note 5, at 25.

-17 See Emerson & Levin, supra note 9, at 36-39.
+19 See Emerson & Levin, supra note 10, at 38-41.